ESIGate | Linagora

 CategoryAdvantagesDisadvantages

-License & cost✅ Completely free and based on an open source license❌ No guaranteed commercial support
+License & cost✅ Completely free and based on a liberal license❌ No guaranteed commercial support

-Performance✅ Optimises rendering through fragment caching❌ Advanced configuration needed for large sites
+Performance✅ Optimises rendering thanks to fragment caching❌ Advanced configuration needed for large sites

-Interoperability✅ Works with many back‑ends (Java, PHP, .NET)❌ Requires solid knowledge of mixed environments
+Interoperability✅ Compatible with many back‑ends (Java, PHP, .NET)❌ Requires solid knowledge of mixed environments

-Flexibility✅ Highly customisable via filters and plugins❌ Limited public documentation
+Flexibility✅ Highly customisable with filters and plugins❌ Limited mainstream documentation

 Design & visual consistency✅ Shared templates across modules❌ Steeper learning curve for beginners